The Digital Accessibility Maturity Model (DAMM): Overview of DAMM

 Around 1 in 6 people globally, totaling about 1.3 billion individuals, face significant disabilities, making them the world’s largest minority.
-These individuals collectively hold substantial spending power in the billions.
+These individuals collectively hold substantial spending power in the billions of dollars.
 Therefore, it has become crucial for businesses to create digital experiences that are inclusive for everyone.
 This not only aligns with social responsibility but is also a smart business move.

 However, prioritizing digital accessibility is not just about following rules.
 It is a strategic decision that opens up new markets and strengthens connections with a broader audience.
 In today’s blog, we’ll explore the Digital Accessibility Maturity Model (DAMM) – a tool that plays a crucial role in helping businesses navigate the path to digital inclusivity.
 We’ll further shed light on the basic structure, stages, and key components of DAMM.